Michael Witzel

 Michael Witzel (born July 18, 1943) is a German-American philologist, comparative mythologist and Indologist.
-Witzel is the Wales Professor of Sanskrit at Harvard University and the editor of the Harvard Oriental Series (volumes 50–100).
+Until his retirement, Witzel was the Wales Professor of Sanskrit at Harvard University and the editor of the Harvard Oriental Series (volumes 50–100).
 He has researched a number of Indian sacred texts, particularly the Vedas.

 Biography

-Michael Witzel was born July 18, 1943, in Schwiebus, Germany (modern Świebodzin, Poland).
+Michael Witzel was born on July 18, 1943, in Schwiebus, Germany (modern Świebodzin, Poland).
 He studied indology in West Germany from 1965 to 1971 under Paul Thieme, H.-P. Schmidt, K. Hoffmann, and J. Narten, as well as in Nepal (1972 to 1973) under Mīmāmsaka Jununath Pandit.
 From 1972 to 1978, he led the Nepal-German Manuscript Preservation Project and the Nepal Research Centre in Kathmandu.

 Witzel has taught at Tübingen (1972), Leiden (1978–1986), and at Harvard (1986~2022), and has been the Wales Research professor since 2022.
 He has had visiting appointments at Kyoto (twice), Paris (twice), and Tokyo (twice).
 He has been teaching Sanskrit since 1972.

 Witzel is editor-in-chief of the Electronic Journal of Vedic Studies and the Harvard Oriental Series.
 Witzel has been president of the Association for the Study of Language in Prehistory since 1999, as well as of the International Association for Comparative Mythology since 2006.

 He was elected to the American Academy of Arts and Sciences in 2003 and was elected honorary member of the German Oriental Society in 2009.
 In 2013 he was appointed Cabot fellow of the Faculty of Arts and Sciences at Harvard University, receiving recognition for his book on comparative mythology.